 Route to EMR: Once verified, it can send that data via HL7 to the fields of an EMR (just like an interface!) so that the data is there for clinicians to make good decisions and quality people to have complete reports.

 This solution exists today and is being used by some of the top hospitals in the country.
 Want to learn a little more?
-Check out this quick video overview to see how we are helping Northwestern, UW Health, Kansas University Medical Center, University of Virginia and Duke University improve their lab results workflow.
+Check out this quick video overview to see how we are helping Northwestern, UW Health, Kansas University Medical Center, and the University of Virginia improve their lab results workflow.

 To request a customized product demonstration or a risk-free estimate, complete the form below.